fcdoc/doc/en/flashduty/conf/fault_silence_and_suppression.md

 ---
 brief: >-
-  FlashDuty provides silencing and suppression mechanisms to help enterprises optimize the alert process.
-The former temporarily blocks alert notifications under specific conditions, while the latter automatically prevents repeated or expected alerts from being issued under specific conditions, jointly reducing interference and improving the efficiency and accuracy of the alert system
+  FlashDuty provides silencing and suppression mechanisms to help enterprises optimize their alert processes.
+The former temporarily blocks alert notifications under specific conditions, while the latter automatically prevents repeated or expected alerts from being issued under specific conditions, thereby reducing interference and improving the efficiency and accuracy of the alert system
 ---

 # Incident Silencing and Suppression

-FlashDuty provides silencing and suppression mechanisms to help enterprises optimize the alert process.
-The former temporarily blocks alert notifications under specific conditions, while the latter automatically prevents repeated or expected alerts from being issued under specific conditions, jointly reducing interference and improving the efficiency and accuracy of the alert system.
+FlashDuty provides silencing and suppression mechanisms to help enterprises optimize their alert processes.
+The former temporarily blocks alert notifications under specific conditions, while the latter automatically prevents repeated or expected alerts from being issued under specific conditions, thereby reducing interference and improving the efficiency and accuracy of the alert system.

 ## Silence Rules